NocturnalSolutions/KituraBook/2-routerrequest-routerresponse.md

 @discardableResult public func send(json: [String: Any]) -> RouterResponse
 ```

-Later chapters in this book *will* give examples of sending JSON responses to the client, so let’s play with that last one now.
+A later chapter in this book will give a more complex example of sending JSON responses to the client, but let’s play with a simple one now.

 ```swift
 router.get("/stock-data") { request, response, next in